jayendranshan/ZombieTranslator/README.md

 9. Converts "s" in any place only if it is lower case to be "sasa"
 10. Converts "t" in any place only if it is lower case to be "tartaa".

-Note: Rule 3 was implemented as Rule8.
+Note: Rule 3 was implemented as Step 8 (Rule8).

 # Rules Used: